The First-Year Class

 The Admissions Committee reviews each candidate’s file individually, giving careful consideration to all aspects of the record.
 The committee places a strong emphasis on the quality of the student’s secondary school curriculum.
 Successful candidates present records of sound preparation for study in the liberal arts and sciences.
 Advanced, honors-level, and Advanced Placement or International Baccalaureate course work is highly encouraged.

 The University of Mary Washington strives to enroll a student body that is culturally and ethnically diverse.
-In 2021, 28% percent of the entering students identified themselves as racially or ethnically diverse.
+In 2022, nearly 37% of the entering students identified themselves as racially or ethnically diverse.

 Secondary School Performance